dgraph-io/dgraph4j/PUBLISHING.md

-## Publishing artifacts to Maven Central
+## Publishing artefacts to Maven Central

 Dgraph owns the `io.dgraph` namespace on Maven Central.
 See [JIRA ticket][jira] for details.
 This document contains instructions to publish dgraph4j build artefacts to Maven central